Katerynakulik/seekly/README.md

 To make the app more powerful and engaging, the following features can be added:

 - 📖 Movie Details View — allow opening each movie card with more detailed info (rating, description, release date).
+- 📜 Feedback transfer to the backend under the category name.
 - 👤 User Authentication — enable users to log in and save their search history.
 - 📚 Book Search — add integration with a books API (e.g., Google Books) including ratings and reviews.
 - 🗂️ Personal Notebook — transform the app into a personal library of interests, where users can save favorite movies, images, and books.